Skip to main content

 • FKKeycaps, who offers custom MDA, Cherry, XDA, DSA, LPF, SLK and MBK.
 SLK and LBF are also low profile keycaps that work with MX style low profile switches, and MBK, which only works on Choc V1 switches.
 FKKeycaps only seems to offer one single color of keycap.

 • Thockfactory, who offer only Cherry profile.
-Their price for Cherry is lower than the competition, but they don’t alow for custom layouts, only several presets, but they allow a variety of colors.
+Their price for Cherry is lower than the competition, but they don’t allow for custom layouts, only several presets, but they allow a variety of colors.

 The Profiles Explained